50 Reasons to Be Thankful This Thanksgiving

 Peace and safety

 The world is a tumultuous place right now, full of nightmare scenarios.
 But if you’re reading this, you’re likely in a place of relative safety and peace—be grateful for your ability to surf the Internet without fear or censorship.
 Then make sure you find a way to help others who aren’t so blessed.
+This year, you should know about these organizations leading the charge in the fight against racism.

 Pumpkin pie is really only the beginning when it comes to delicious Thanksgiving desserts.
 Apple rhubarb, dutch apple, French silk, coconut creme, and caramel are all excellent variations on seasonal pies.
 And did you know that pumpkin actually isn’t even America’s favorite Thanksgiving pie?